shinzonetwork/shinzohub/docker/README.md

 # ShinzoHub Dockerfile

-Dockerfile designed to make getting started with ShinzoHub easily.
+The ShinzoHub Dockerfile was designed to make getting started with Shinzo as easy as possible.

-Dockerfile can be used to join a pre-existing network or used for a standalone test envrionment.
+It can be can be used to join a pre-existing network or used for a standalone test envrionment.

 To configure initialization set `MONIKER` for the node moniker and `CHAIN_ID` for the chain id.